undeflned/MHXX-save-converter/README.md

-this is just a private archive, no docs here.

-few notes:
+A simple script that converts your MHXX save file to its 3DS or NS jp/global ver,  made for my convenience.

-+ `python convert.py src ref dst`
++ Usage: `python convert.py src ref dst`.
++ ALWAYS backup your save files before tamper them.
++ I didn't try the 3DS ver, it should work, but no guarentee.
++ The 3 save files are blank files with corresponding DLCs, the XX switch ver blank save contains most of the DLC otomos.
++ `otomo/` contains a full list of DLC otomos in JP ver.

+### Save file stucture:
-+ xx 3ds ver. save size is `4726152 bytes`, xx ns ver. save size is `4726188 bytes`, the switch ver. has a larger header
++ XX 3ds ver. save size is `4726152 bytes`, XX ns ver. save size is `4726188 bytes`, the switch ver. has a larger header
-+ gu save size is `5159100 bytes`, which has larger dlc storage (for multilanguage) and chat shortcut storage(idk why, but while jp versions use `60` bytes, gu has `44` extra bytes per sentence)
++ GU save size is `5159100 bytes`, which has a larger dlc storage (for multilanguage) and a larger chat shortcut storage(while jp versions use `60` bytes, GU uses `44` extra bytes per sentence)

-file stucture:
 ```
 # xx 3ds ver.